 Depending on the chosen legal structure, you'll need to prepare either a Memorandum of Association (MOA) or a Local Service Agent Agreement (LSA).

 All businesses operating in the UAE must have a designated physical address.
 This business location must adhere to the specific requirements outlined by the relevant emirate's Department of Economic Development, as well as comply with zoning regulations and policies set forth by local municipalities or other authorized authorities.
+Knowing these location requirements is a key part of understanding how to start a business in Dubai successfully.

 Register your Dubai office/warehouse tenancy contract on Ejari for legal compliance and smooth business operations.